 Sugar Plum is my favorite cow.
 She is a 2008 model and has some of the nicest calves on the place.
 She has had two brindle spotted and speckled heifers and has an amazing red bull calf at her side for 2013.
 He was only 20 inches/23lbs.
 Sired by our 29 inch tall bull, this guy has herd sire written all over him.
 Only time will tell.We look forward to this cow contributing for years to come.

-Sugar Bottom is a 2011 model that was bred to our 29 inch bull as a yearling and produced a great bull calf called Choncho that we are keeping back for a breeder.
+Sugar Bottom is a 2011 model that was bred to our 29 inch bull as a yearling and produced a great bull calf called Choncho in 2013 that we are keeping back for a breeder.
 A full sister to Choncho was born in 2014.
 I think this cow will give us all keepers.
 The first daughter out of Sugar Plum above, she is something.
-Not the best picture but does show color and size, she is next to a 38 inch piece of stell siding.
+Pictured here as a 3 yr old.
 Sired by Sugar Cain, she is under 36 inches, white with brindle spots and speckles.

 Frostie is another great cow.
-She has had three heifers in a row.
-Snookie in 2010,(below)and with her 2013 bull calf Frostie is only 37 inches tall.
+Four out of 5 calves have been heifers, and good ones.
+Snookie in 2010,(below)and with her 2013 bull calf .
+Frostie is only 37 inches tall.
 She will be in the herd for years to come.
-A great examle of what we are trying to do.
+A great example of what we are trying to do.
 Bred to Hombre for 2015.

 Icecapades is a 2012 heifer from Frostie and a 31 inch bull.
 She has been getting plenty of grain and has fleshed out real nice for a heifer.
 We expect some nice calves from her for years to come.
 She will have some great calves with our colored bulls.
-She looks like a brown swiss.
+She looks like a little brown swiss.
 It will be fun to see her grow out.
-I think She will be a real nice cow.
+I think she will be a real nice cow.
 Bred to Hombre for 2015

 Sydney is a super little cow.
 She is a 2009 model with color galore.
 This cow is a producer.
 We can't wait to see what she does every year.
-She is only 34 inches tall.
-A beautiful cow with lots of color.
+She is only 35 inches tall.
+A beautiful cow with great conformation and lots of color.

 KC is the cream of the 2009 calf crop.
 She was 20 inches/20lbs when born and has done nothing but get better.
 She has really filled out to be a nice cow.
-She had a nice little heifer out of a 31 inch bull.
-This cow is a good mother and will produce a good calf no matter what she is bred to.
+Pictured with her 2015 calf, a Hombre calf, she had three heifers in a row.
+She will be with Tyson for a 2016 calf.

 Pepper, is one of our smallest cows.
 She is about 33 inches tall.
 She had a great bull calf for 2013 we called Tyson TKO.
 Her 2014 calf from Sugar Cain is even better.
 We called him Bullfrog, a nice white-sided tri-colored bull that we think will be a breeder.We can't wait for more calves from her.
 They should be keepers.
 This is a nice, small and colorful cow.
 We hope to put her bull calf genetics across the herd when he is ready.
 Only time will tell.